 We remain highly committed to advancing equality, eradicating unfair treatment, and promoting good relations across and between all our communities.
 We have clear and rigorous HR policies and procedures and high standards for employees that minimise the risk of any form of modern slavery existing within the organisation.

-Our management guidance supplements our HR policies and procedures to make sure they are applied consistently and fairly to employees and the service in different circumstances.
-Policies are constantly reviewed and we endeavour to refresh these at least every 3 years to ensure they are fit for purpose.
+Our management guidance supplements the above to make sure the policies are applied consistently and fairly to employees and the service in different circumstances.
+Policies are constantly reviewed, and we endeavour to refresh these at least every three years to ensure they are fit for purpose.

 Our recruitment policy and processes are transparent and reviewed regularly.
 This includes robust procedures for vetting new employees, which ensures they are able to confirm their identities and qualification (where necessary) and they are paid directly into an appropriate, personal bank account.
 To comply with legislation all prospective employees are asked to supply evidence of their eligibility to work in the UK.
 References are also requested and followed up.
 We use a job evaluation scheme, thereby ensuring that all employees are paid fairly and equitably.
 All new and changed jobs are evaluated by a panel of trained evaluators including trade union representatives.